 One of the cars that caught my eye in the flea market at the Iola Old Car Show was a sports roadster that I first took to be a pretty exotic Fiat or maybe a homebuilt sports racing car.
 Steve LeSavage of Stevens Point, Wis., was the owner and informed me that it was a 1963 Sabra Super Sport.
 For those of you not familiar with the name, Sabra was the only company to produce a car in Israel.

 The car was actually a badge engineered version of the British Reliant and it can definitely be described as rare and cool.
 The car at Iola had a fiberglass body with a flip-up front end and an OHV four below it carrying twin SU carbs.

-Since it would be great to see this car preserved, I’m letting the collectoir car world know that Steve can be reached at 715-340-4931 or RedNeckTechLLC@yahoo.com.
+Since it would be great to see this car preserved, I'm letting the collector car world know that Steve can be reached at 715-340-4931 or RedNeckTechLLC@yahoo.com.